How to Auto Resize Row and Column

 by Chaknith Bin

-Resizing rows and columns in spreadsheet can save a lot of space and making it more readable.
-IronXL C# library have the functionality to auto resize rows and columns.
-Since it is done in C#, the resize methods can be called upon all the existing rows and columns.
-Hence, automating the manual task in spreadsheet.
+Resizing rows and columns in a spreadsheet can save a lot of space and make it more readable.
+The IronXL C# library provides the functionality to automatically resize rows and columns.
+Since it is done in C#, the resize methods can be called for all the existing rows and columns, automating the manual task in the spreadsheet.

 Auto Resize Rows Example